Port Dock railway station: Decline

 By the second half of the 20th century, the various lines leading through the streets to the wharves were cut back.
 Wharf access was firstly restricted to the Canal branch, then disconnected completely.
 Boat train traffic transferred to Outer Harbor and in due course was also eliminated.

 Port Dock Station then became something of a backwater.
 The original buildings and remains of the arch roof were removed in 1963 and replaced with new buildings in the utilitarian style of that era.
 The station platforms were rebuilt to a length of about 70–80 metres to accommodate a maximum of three railcars, although it was very rare for a 3-car set to terminate at Port Dock.
 The station was finally closed in September 1981.
 The station platforms were removed in 1987 while the redundant sidings and goods sheds were redeveloped as a Bicentennial Project to house the former Mile End Railway Museum.
 The National Railway Museum opened on its site in Lipson Street in December 1988.

 New station project

 In 2017, $16.4 million was allocated in the state budget for a new station to be built next to Baker Street, near the original site.
-It was to be at the end of a new 1.0 km (1100 yard) spur line off the existing Outer Harbor rail line, using the existing corridor beside the National Railway Museum that connects to the Outer Harbor railway line.
+It was to be at the end of a new 1.0 km (1100 yard) spur line off the existing Outer Harbor rail line, using the existing corridor beside the National Railway Museum that connects to the Outer Harbor line.
 However, in June 2019 when some museum track had already been dismantled, the development was "put on hold" while a North West Planning Study was conducted; a forecast cost increase to $40 million was cited.
-On-ground preparatory work was reversed in January 2020.
+On-ground preparatory work was reversed in January 2020, with sleepers bought for the project being reallocated to other lines.

+In 2022, the state government committed $51 million for the construction of the new Port Dock Railway Line with a new station and bus interchange at Baker Street, adjacent to the National Railway Museum.
+A short platform face known as Jacketts siding, replacing a short platform of the same name, was also constructed for Railway Museum heritage services running along a parallel stretch of track.
+Site preparation works began for the new railway line in June 2023; the tracks were completed in April 2024, and a 3000 class railcar (3123-3124) made a test run on 2 June.
+The station and interchange reopened on 25 August 2024.

+Services by platform

+Trains depart Port Dock every 30 minutes, seven days a week.
+All services departing Port Dock stop at all stations to Adelaide.

+Transport Links

+Adelaide Metro operates several bus services through the adjacent bus interchange at Port Dock.